I'm very excited to be presenting an all-day workshop on Architecting a Data Lake at two events:

 This full-day session will focus on principles for designing and implementing a data lake.
 There will be a mix of concepts, lessons learned, and technical implementation details.
-During the session we will build a data lake from the ground up, populate it, organize it, secure it, integrate it with a data warehouse via logical constructs, and query the data.
+This session is approximately 70% demonstrations: there are 19 demos throughout the day.
+We will create a data lake, populate it, organize it, query it, and integrate it with a relational database via logical constructs.
 You will leave this session with an understanding of the benefits and challenges of a multi-platform analytics/DW/BI environment, as well as recommendations for how to get started.
 You will learn:

 - Scenarios and use cases for expanding an analytics/DW/BI environment into a multi-platform environment which includes a data lake